craftcms/docs/docs/3.x/extend/graphql.md

 Like the name-getting methods mentioned earlier, Craft’s base elements include a <craft3:craft\base\Element::gqlMutationNameByContext()> method for providing context-sensitive type names.
 :::

+### Input Type Value Normalizers

+Craft supports an additional `'normalizeValue'` option for [input object types](#input-types) that can be used to prep validated mutation data before it’s passed on to be saved by the [resolver](#resolvers).

+This can be useful, for example, if you want to accept GraphQL arguments in one form (like strings) that Craft will expect in another (like IDs).

+If you provide a `'normalizeValue'` key in your type definition, the value must be a method that receives the field value, does whatever it needs with that value, and returns it.

 ### Example Mutation Class

 Similar to the [queries](#queries) example, this class implements `getMutations()` to return a list of available mutations.
 The mutation definition has a name, description, type, arguments, and a resolver: